General Equipment at Metro Water Reclamation District Cicero Illinois

 Boilermakers

 Boilermakers built, repaired, and maintained the large boiler systems that powered treatment operations.
 They may have worked with asbestos-containing refractory cement and brick, boiler insulation blankets and lagging, asbestos rope, and gasket materials.
 Confined-space boiler work created conditions where fiber concentrations could reach extreme levels with no fresh air dilution.
-Product exposures may have included asbestos-containing materials from Armstrong World Industries and Crane Co.
+Product exposures may have included asbestos-containing materials from and

 Electricians